kdmandawe/rtr/README.md

 ## Solution and Design Considerations

 ### Real World Objects
-Uri, my two-year old boy walks by the toy section of a department store.
+*Uri, my two-year old boy walks by the toy section of a department store.
 A **robot-fanatic** as he is, he suddenly stopped by a **setup** of a **table** and a shiny **robot** wondering what it does.
 A salesman immediately turned on the the **setup** and gave commands like 'PLACE 0,0,NORTH', 'MOVE', 'LEFT', 'RIGHT', 'REPORT'.
 Awesome! it's like a 'your-wish-is-my-command' experience!
-The robot moves and reported the correct **placement**!
+The robot moved and reported the correct **placement**!*

 ### OOP Goodness